Electronic paper: Applications

 Electronic ink can be applied to flexible or rigid materials.
 For flexible displays, the base requires a thin, flexible material tough enough to withstand considerable wear, such as extremely thin plastic.

+E-readers and digital publication

+Electrophoretic displays are widely used in e-readers and other devices intended primarily for text reading because they provide high reflectivity, good sunlight readability and extremely low power consumption when displaying static content.
 The method of how the inks are encapsulated and then applied to the substrate is what distinguishes each company from others.
 These processes are complex and are carefully guarded industry secrets.
 Nevertheless, making electronic paper is less complex and costly than LCDs.

 There are many approaches to electronic paper, with many companies developing technology in this area.
 Other technologies being applied to electronic paper include modifications of liquid-crystal displays, electrochromic displays, and the electronic equivalent of an Etch A Sketch at Kyushu University.
 Advantages of electronic paper include low power usage (power is only drawn when the display is updated), flexibility and better readability than most displays.
 Electronic ink can be printed on any surface, including walls, billboards, product labels and T-shirts.
 The ink's flexibility would also make it possible to develop rollable displays for electronic devices.

 The Motorola F3 uses an e-paper display instead of an LCD.

 Wristwatches

 In December 2005, Seiko released the first electronic ink based watch called the Spectrum SVRD001 wristwatch, which has a flexible electrophoretic display and in March 2010 Seiko released a second generation of this famous electronic ink watch with an active matrix display.
 The Pebble smart watch (2013) uses a low-power memory LCD manufactured by Sharp for its e-paper display.

 In 2019, Fossil launched a hybrid smartwatch called the Hybrid HR, integrating an always on electronic ink display with physical hands and dial to simulate the look of a traditional analog watch.

+Recent research has demonstrated electrophoretic and photonic-crystal–based reflective display materials capable of bistable color states, allowing images to be maintained without continuous power consumption.
+Such technologies are being investigated as a potential pathway toward low-power color electronic paper displays which retain the readability and energy efficiency of traditional monochrome e-paper.
+The study also suggests that reflective, bistable color display approaches could be suitable for future wearable and portable devices, where sunlight visibility and longer battery life are essential to performance requirements.